 ACTIVE AND RC INFANTRYMEN MUST BE NIA MEMBERS IN ORDER TO QUALIFY FOR NOMINATION FOR THE ORDER OF ST. MAURICE.
 Nominators may submit requests for exception to this policy for consideration by the awards board.

-Primicerius (Highest Level) for those who have made a significant and lasting contribution to the entire Infantry with the most significant award going to the Doughboy Award winners each year.
+Primicerius (Highest Level) for those who have made a significant and lasting contribution to the entire Infantry with a special version of the award going to the Infantry Doughboy Award winners each year.
 Must be or have been Infantry Branch.
 Active and RC nominees must be members of the NIA.

 Centurion (Middle Level, BDE and BN Officer/NCO Leadership and Special Nominees) for an outstanding contribution to the Infantry.
 Must be or have been Infantry Branch.
 Active and RC nominees must be members of the NIA.